johnfosborneiii/mongodb-docker-k8s/README.md

 ## Build images

-The following `bin/init.sh` script increments version and relase information, as well as, builds each image based on the directory provided as the input paramter.
+The following script increments version and relase information, as well as, builds each image based on the target source directory.

 ### CentOS (base)